-Ford Escape owners have reported 18 problems linked to engine exhaust system (under the engine and engine cooling category).
+Ford Escape owners have reported 23 problems related to engine exhaust system (under the engine and engine cooling category).

-The vehicle is a 2005 Ford Escape.
-The VIN of the car is 1FMCU94165_.
 Nothing let up to the failure.
 Car died while pulling out in traffic.
 Was told it was the coil paks gone bad.
 Replaced them.
 Then told the calatlyic converter burn out when the coils went.
 Come to find out this is a issue for is aware of on the 2005 Escape.
 I was almost rear ended when this happened and has a hard time getting off the road.
 No indication it was going to stall.
 This is a safety issue on these cars.
 I have already put out close to $200.
 00 and its still not fixed.
 Iit also has blown up my computer in the car.
 I was scared to death and very lucky that I was not hit.
 Ford is aware of this problem and will do nothing about it.
 What will it take for some action to be taken? somebody getting killed before Ford is made to do something with this issue.
-This problem occurred on May.
-20, 2011.

 See all problems of the 2005 Ford Escape.

-The car involved is a 2005 Ford Escape.
 While vacationing in myrtle beach, my 2005 Ford esape ran sluggish and was missing after a heavy rain.
 Had it towed to the local dealer where they told me that the casing for the pcm had leaked and water had gotten into the pcm and caused the malfunction.
 This problem also caused the plugs and coils to need replacing.
 Parts were not available and had to wait two weeks for repairs.
 Received a call from dealer saying that it was also necessary to replace the exhaust manifold and the catalytic converter.
 Another 3 days and the total bill from the dealer was $5,262.
 38. Along with a rental car for 1.
 5 weeks and two additional days in hotel made for an expensive holiday.
 Called Ford customer service when I returned home and they were not even interested in my situation.
 Needless to say, I will never own another Ford, and am now driving japanese.
-It was March 17, 2010 when this engine exhaust system issue occurred.

 See all problems of the 2003 Ford Escape.

-Vehicle identification number (VIN): 1FMYU92163_.
-Consumer owns a 2003 Ford Escape.
+The contact owns a 2003 Ford Escape.
 The contact took the vehicle to a repair shop because the emissions indicator was illuminated.
 The repair shop kept the vehicle for two weeks due to the parts that needed to be ordered.
 When the gasket was installed in the vehicle, the engine became very hot and the corking (used to seal the gasket) melted onto the catalytic converter.
 The dealer stated that the failure was due to the catalytic converter and would cost $3,700 just to start the vehicle and determine what other malfunctions were occurring.
 The manufacturer has not been notified.
 The current mileage was approximately 70,000 and failure mileage was approximately 68,000.
-It was December 18, 2008 when this engine exhaust system issue happened.

 See all problems of the 2001 Ford Escape.

-The vehicle was a 2001 Ford Escape.
-The vehicle identification number (VIN) is 1FMYU01131_.
 2 months after I bought my car brand new I went out to start it, it would not start and the emission light came on.
 The car sounds like it is trying to start, the only way I could get the car to start is hold the ignition.
 I smelled gas after the car started.
 I informed Ford about the problem, they found nothing but replaced my starter even though it wasn't the problem.
 I have had this car almost 3yrs my warranty is ready to expire and Ford still cannot fix/find the problem.
 This car has left me stranded more then once, I even had it towed to the dealership after working hrs.
 I was told by their service manager the car started, we found nothing wrong.
 I even told the dealership this car has been in the shop over 3x's it is a lemon and I want a new car or my money back.
 I was informed according to Ford we cannot find a problem therefore, the lemon law does not exist and Ford will not just take the car back.
 I have had this car to 2 Ford dealerships, the sad part the orginal place I bought it from treated my very nasty since I would take my car for service at a closer one and have them look into the problem.
 Ford is Ford doesn't matter what dealer I use does it?
 I am very dissatisfied and will never ever buy another Ford again!! someone please help me!!!.
-The failure date was Thu., Mar.
-15, 2001.

 |Problem Category||Number of Problems|